-115.401 (a) Frequency and scope of audits During the three-year period starting on August 20, 2013, and during each three-year period thereafter, the agency shall ensure that each facility operated by the agency, or by a private organization on behalf of the agency, is audited at least once.
-(N/A before August 20, 2016.) yes
+115.401 (a) Frequency and scope of audits During the prior three-year audit period, did the agency ensure that each facility operated by the agency, or by a private organization on behalf of the agency, was audited at least once?
+(Note: The response here is purely informational.
+A "no" response does not impact overall compliance with this standard.) yes